 The cost of attending NCMC varies depending upon a student's residency, on- or off-campus living arrangements, program of study, lab fees and other services needed.
 Financial aid is available to those who qualify.
 The Financial Aid Assistance section that follows defines the types of financial aid available.
 A student's financial aid package may provide financial support for tuition, housing, books and other educational items.
 Contact the NCMC Financial Aid Office at 660-359-3948, ext.
-1513 or e-mail FinancialAid@mail.ncmissouri.edu for detailed information.
+1513 or e-mail Financial Aid@mail.ncmissouri.edu for detailed information.

-Tuition, Fees, Payments & Refunds Tuition
+Tuition, Fees, Payments & Refunds

 Tuition is charged on a credit hour basis, according to the number of credit hours a student is enrolled in per semester.
-For a chart of tuition and fees, view the "Costs & Tuition" quick link on the "Future Student" tab of the NCMC website or request an NCMC Cost Sheet from the Admissions Office (phone 660-359-3948, ext.
+Visit the "Tuition and Cost Calculator" on the NCMC website for information about tuition and fees or request an NCMC Cost Sheet from the Admissions Office (phone 660-359-3948, ext.
 1410 or e-mail Admissions@mail.ncmissouri.edu).